amdsyad/amdsyad.github.io/review/oswe.md

 ## My approach

+### 1st approach

-Before enroll i Starting to learn programming language like PHP (Object-oriented programming) OOP i learn from [Edvin Diaz](https://www.udemy.com/course/oop-php-object-oriented-programing-with-project-1-course/).
-This course will teach you how to create a web application using oop style and also include the CRUD part
+Before enroll i starting to learn programming language like PHP (Object-oriented programming) OOP i learn from [Edvin Diaz](https://www.udemy.com/course/oop-php-object-oriented-programing-with-project-1-course/).
+This course will teach you how to create a web application using oop style and also include the CRUD part.

+### 2nd approach